 - Can I view the property?

-The short answer is no. Most of these properties have never been directly viewed by us as all we are interested in are the financials i.e. what the property costs and what can it rent for.
+Yes.
+But just prior to exchange of contracts after a price has been agreed and your solicitor is satisfied with all their enquiries.
+Most of these properties have never been directly viewed by us as all we are interested in are the financials i.e. what the property costs and what can it rent for.
 All our properties are in basic condition, compliant with all regulations and free from essential repairs.
 If that wasn't the case the local council would be serving improvement notices left right and centre on us and this would get flagged up by your solicitor during the buying process.

 - Why are there no or very few internal pictures?

 We try our best to get internal pictures but some of our tenants have been with us for years and they have requested we do not display their life for the world to see!